Tahde/IntersectionalFairGAN/README.md

    git clone https://github.com/Tahde/IntersectionalFairGAN.git

 ### Running the Project

 1. **Train the Model**:
-   To train the IntersectionalFairGAN model, use the following script:
+   To train the IntersectionalFairGAN model, run:

    ```bash
    python scripts/train_IntersectionFairGAN.py
    ```

-   The training process is split into two phases:
+   The training consists of two phases:
-   - **Phase I**: The generator is trained without any fairness constraints by setting λf = 0 (pre-fairness).
-The general models from this phase are saved in a separate folder called `general_models`.
+   - **Phase I**: Trains the generator without fairness constraints (λf = 0), saving models in the `general_models` folder.
-   - **Phase II**: An intersectional demographic parity constraint is applied.
-We experiment with λf in the range [0, 2] for TabFairGAN and [0, 1] for CTGAN to identify the best value that balances fairness and fidelity in the learned representations.
-The models from this phase are saved in the `fairness_models` folder.
+   - **Phase II**: Applies an intersectional demographic parity constraint, experimenting with λf in the range [0, 2] for TabFairGAN and [0, 1] for CTGAN, saving models in the `fairness_models` folder.

-   The training process is repeated 10 times for each λf, and metrics such as **accuracy**, **F1 score**, and **demographic parity** are used to evaluate performance.
-More details on selecting the best λf are provided in the paper's methodology.
+   The training is repeated 10 times for each λf, and the **best models** are manually placed in the `best_models` folder for CSV generation.

-   1. **Generate CSV Files**:
+2. **Generate CSV Files**:
-   After identifying the best general and fairness models (located in the `best_models` folder), run the following script to generate the CSV files for the Adult dataset:
+   After placing the best models in the `best_models` folder, generate CSV files using:

    ```bash
    python Intersectional-TabFair-Adult-Csv-generator.py
    ```

-   This script generates CSV files based on the trained models.